Accessibility statement for the GOV.UK One Login website

 - use most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 How we tested this website

-The GOV.UK One Login website was last tested on 4 October 2021.
+The GOV.UK One Login website was last tested in July 2022.
 The test was carried out by the Digital Accessibility Centre (DAC), who produced an accessibility audit report on 13 October 2021.